 The Institute for Jewish Spirituality presents Awareness in Action

-Do you wish you were better able to listen deeply to others, especially those you care about?
+Do you wish you could listen better to other people, especially those you care about?

-We invite you to join us for Shema, a new program designed to help you be more fully present in conversation, especially when emotions, differing values, or judgments may arise.
-Shema, meaning “hear” in Hebrew, will help you cultivate your capacity to listen with sacred awareness to yourself and to others.
-You can learn to listen for the underlying connectedness you share with all beings, a unity which lies often quietly beneath the louder voices that speak of separation, judgment, and fear.
+Shema: The Practice of Sacred Listening is a five-week program designed to help you be more fully present and less reactive in conversation, especially when challenging emotions, differing values, or judgments arise.
+Shema, meaning “hear” in Hebrew, will help you listen deeply, with sacred awareness to both yourself and others.
+You can strengthen your ability to listen for the interconnection you share with all beings, a unity which often lies quietly beneath the louder voices of separation, judgment, and fear.

-You will build your capacity to listen with a receptive heart and open mind through an in-depth exploration of the four worlds or dimensions through which you “hear” — the physical, emotional, intellectual, and spiritual.
+Shema will help you listen with a more receptive heart and open mind.
+Through a simple and powerful three-step process, you will improve your ability to skillfully engage the practices of sacred listening and wise response–to yourself, others, and the Divine.
 You will do this work in the context of a safe and supportive community of other participants.
-These foundational skills enable you to listen with clarity and compassion, and support others to feel truly seen, heard, and held.
+These foundational skills enable you to listen with clarity and compassion, stay present with your own experience, and support others to feel truly seen, heard, and held.

-This course is led by Rabbi Myriam Klotz and Rebecca Schisler.
+This course is led by Rabbi Myriam Klotz, Rebecca Schisler, and Rabbi Josh Feigelson.
 Myriam is a pioneer and leader in the field of Spiritual Direction, a practice of listening mindfully to another as you support them in their sacred journey.
 Rebecca brings her experience as the co-author of Pardes Institute’s Mahloket Matters schools curriculum which integrates Social-Emotional Intelligence, skills for constructive conflict, and Jewish wisdom.
-We are thrilled to offer the IJS community this new offering.
+Josh is a veteran teacher of listening and facilitation, most notably as founder of the award-winning Ask Big Questions initiative of Hillel International.
+We are thrilled to offer the IJS community this offering.

 Learning and practice is sustained and deepened through: